One Sample is Enough to Make Conformal Prediction Robust: Experiments

-\parbold{Smaller set sizes} Increasing the sample-rate in BinCP decreases the set size.
-In \subref{fig:first-fig}{middle} we compare BinCP and \method on set size and computation time for the ImageNet dataset.
-On the same setup, \method is similar in set size to BinCP with 64 to 128 inferences per point (see \subref{fig:imagenet-compl}{middle, and right}).
-Indeed bypassing the MC sampling saves us a significant time.
-We can also compete in set size by using a better yet compute-heavy model (e.g. a combination of diffusion for denoising and ViT).
-The overhead of \method applied on a larger model is considerably less than BinCP with ResNet due to the many forward passes. \subref{fig:imagenet-compl}, and \subref{fig:cifar-10-setsize} compare methods across different radii for the CIFAR-10 and ImageNet datasets.
-Our complete comparison on this experiment is in \autoref{sec:Supplementary-Experiments}.
+\parbold{Smaller set sizes} Increasing the sample-rate (number of model forwards) in BinCP decreases the set size. \subautoref{fig:first-fig}{middle} compares the set size and computation time for BinCP and \method on the ImageNet dataset.
+Here, \method shows similar set size to BinCP with 64 to 128 inferences per point.
+We also compare set size per radii for CIFAR-10 in \autoref{fig:cifar-10-setsize}, and for ImageNet in \autoref{fig:imagenet-setsize}.
+A single inference over the larger pipeline (diffusion and ViT) for \method takes significantly less time compared to the cheaper pipeline with enough samples for BinCP.
+Therefore we can easily achieve a considerably better set size with an unnoticeably more computation only by using a better model.
+In \subautoref{fig:imagenet-compl}{middle, and right} we compare BinCP and \method in set size per sample rate (for BinCP) and radius for the CIFAR-10 and ImageNet datasets.
+Our complete comparison on this experiment is in \autoref{sec: Supplementary Experiments}.
 Note that it is significantly inefficient to run $\ge 100$ forwards passes per image on the ViT models.
-Additionally, we use the results in \autoref{sec:ExtensiontoAllShapesandSizes} to show that the method works similarly for any smoothing scheme and threat model.
-For that we show the performance of BinCP (under two sample rates) and \method for the $\ell_1$ ball under uniform smoothing distribution in \subref{fig:small-r}{right}.
+Additionally, we use the results in \autoref{sec: Extension to All Shapes and Sizes} to show that the method works similarly for any smoothing scheme and threat model.
+For that we show the performance of BinCP (under two sample rates) and \method for the $\ell_1$ ball under uniform smoothing distribution in \subautoref{fig:small-r}{right}.

 For a dataset like ImageNet (with 1000 classes), the average set size alone is not a measure of usability.
 Consider a CP returning $50\%$ singleton sets and $|\gY|$ for the rest, compared to a CP returning sets of size $100$ for all inputs.
 Surely, the latter option is not usable even though it has smaller average set size.
-Hence, we also report the proportion of the prediction sets with less than 5 elements in \subref{fig:imagenet-setsize}{right} (also see \autoref{sec:Supplementary-Experiments}).
-This metric is only trustworthy if the we do not sacrifice coverage for smaller sets.
-In \subref{fig:imagenet-compl}{left} we show that these sets have coverage larger than $1 - \alpha$. \looseness=-1
+Hence, we also report the proportion of the prediction sets with less than 5 elements in \subautoref{fig:imagenet-setsize}{right} (also see \autoref{sec: Supplementary Experiments}).
+This metric is only trustworthy if the we don't sacrifice the coverage in smaller sets.
+In \subautoref{fig:imagenet-compl}{left} we show that these sets have coverage larger than $1 - \alpha$. \looseness=-1